Grey heron: Taxonomy

-It is closely related and similar to the North American great blue heron (Ardea herodias), which differs in being larger, and having chestnut-brown flanks and thighs, and to the cocoi heron (Ardea cocoi) from South America with which it forms a superspecies.
+It is closely related and similar to the North American great blue heron (Ardea herodias), which differs in being larger, and having chestnut-brown flanks and thighs; and to the cocoi heron (Ardea cocoi) from South America, with which it forms a superspecies.
 Some authorities believe that the subspecies A. c. monicae should be considered a separate species.
 It has been known to hybridise with the great egret (Ardea alba), the little egret (Egretta garzetta), the great blue heron and the purple heron (Ardea purpurea).
 The Australian white-faced heron is often incorrectly called a grey heron.
 In Ireland, the grey heron is often colloquially called a "crane".

 Description

 The grey heron is a large bird, standing up to 100 cm tall and measuring 84–102 cm long with a 155–195 cm wingspan.
 The body weight can range from 1.02–2.08 kg.
-The plumage is largely ashy-grey above, and greyish-white below with some black on the flanks.
-Adults have a head and neck white with a broad black supercilium that terminates in the slender, dangling crest, and bluish-black streaks on the front of the neck.
-The scapular feathers are elongated and the feathers at the base of the neck are also somewhat elongated.
+The plumage is largely ashy-grey above, and greyish-white below, with some black on the flanks.
+Adults have a white head and neck with a broad black supercilium that terminates in the slender, dangling crest, and bluish-black streaks on the front of the neck.
+The scapular feathers and the feathers at the base of the neck are somewhat elongated.
 Immature birds lack the dark stripe on the head and are generally duller in appearance than adults, with a grey head and neck, and a small, dark grey crest.
 The pinkish-yellow beak is long, straight, and powerful, and is brighter in color in breeding adults.
 The iris is yellow and the legs are brown and very long.

-The main call is a loud croaking "fraaank", but a variety of guttural and raucous noises is heard at the breeding colony.
+The main call is a loud croaking "fraaank", but a variety of guttural and raucous noises are heard at the breeding colony.
 The male uses an advertisement call to encourage a female to join him at the nest, and both sexes use various greeting calls after a pair bond has been established.
 A loud, harsh "schaah" is used by the male in driving other birds from the vicinity of the nest and a soft "gogogo" expresses anxiety, as when a predator is nearby or a human walks past the colony.
 The chicks utter loud chattering or ticking noises.